gallais/generic-syntax/doc/jfp19/letter.md

 All of these technical details are however outside the scope of this paper.

+> For the generic version of NbE in section 7.7, currently the
+> positivity checker has to be disabled.
+However (as the paper also
+> notes) this can destroy the soundness of Agda's theory.
+Thus I
+> wonder whether it would be possible to provide a safe (but still
+> generic) version of NbE by using either a Delay monad or define a
+> suitable domain directly using domain theory.

+Formalising enough domain theory to achieve this goal is outside the goal of this paper.
+We have conducted experiments with an approach inspired by step-indexed relations and tried to define a ℕ-indexed version of the domain by recursion over the number of steps.
+This approach generated huge Agda computations and we were not able to normalise even the most simple of toy examples.

 # Debatted points

 * We have added a paragraph explaining the programming style